"Growth" hero illustration by Rose Wong

 Enhanced user experience: Made Google Cloud's products and services more cohesive and trustworthy.

 The illustration system was informed by three principles from the parent brand.
+1. Focus on solutions 2.
+Build for everyone 3.
+Keep it simple

 The illustration style had to sync with Google Cloud's rebranding so I worked with other leads to onboard agencies and partners to the new look and feel, and created a best practices guide to align illustration expressions globally.
+This helped regional marketers create localized content without using stock photos, but we needed to simplify the basis for new illustrations while we worked on the next phase.
+I broke it into 3 components: concept, figure and style.

 Concept borrowed from editorial illustration and build on our foundation of connection, progress, and confidence to communicate clearly, incorporating elements that are impossible in the real world.